multani/gcp-changelog/content/compute-engine/index.md

 ### Feature

 **Preview**: Multi-writer support for Hyperdisk Extreme disks.
-You can give up to 16 instances, across two zones, simultaneous read-write access to the same disk.
+You can give up to 16 instances simultaneous read-write access to the same disk.
 For more information, see [Share disks between instances](https://cloud.google.com/compute/docs/disks/sharing-disks-between-vms).

 ---
 ## 2025-07-21